Guiding large-scale management of invasive species using network metrics: Methods

-\textit{\textbf{County-level networks.}} We construct 58 county-level networks from the Minnesota-wide data, including all counties with greater than 10 lakes.
+We construct 58 county-level networks from the Minnesota-wide data, including all counties with greater than 10 lakes.
 We account for out-of-county and in-to-county boater movement by adding two nodes to each county network that serve as synthetic lakes: the first corresponding to all non-county lakes that are uninfested and the second corresponding to all non-county lakes that are infested.
 We aggregate all edge-weight that crosses a county line into the incoming and outgoing links to these two synthetic nodes.
-In this way, we define a county-level network as an adjacency matrix \(A^{(i)}\) (for \(i\) in 58, the number of counties that we examine).
-These county-level networks vary widely in summary statistics related to the network and infestation status, including number of edges, number of trips, and proportion of potentially infective trips (see SI Section 2).
+In this way, we define a county-level network as an adjacency matrix \(A^{(k)}\) (for \(k\) in 58, the number of counties that we examine).
+These county-level networks vary widely in summary statistics related to the network and infestation status, including number of edges, number of trips, and proportion of potentially infective trips (see Table S1).

-\textit{\textbf{Infested subnetworks.}} For each county, we further define an \emph{infested subnetwork}, which is a subgraph of each full county network \(A^{(i)}\), consisting of only the potentially infective edges and their connected lakes.
-This network connects a subset of lakes in the county network as an adjacency matrix \(\widetilde{A}\).
-The entry \({\widetilde{A}}_{\text{ij}}\) corresponds to the number of trips from lake \(i\) to lake \(j\).
+For each county, we further define an \emph{infested subnetwork}, which is a subgraph of each full county network \(A^{(k)}\), consisting of only the potentially infective edges and their connected lakes.
+Each edge in this subnetwork is a directed edge from an infested lake to an uninfested lake.
+The subnetwork connects a subset of lakes in the county network as an adjacency matrix \(\widetilde{A}^{(k)}\).
+The entry \({\widetilde{A}}^{(k)}_{\text{ij}}\) corresponds to the number of trips from lake \(i\) to lake \(j\).